 You can purchase a foam roller from almost any sporting goods store, running outlet, or even Wal-Mart.
 I would suggest trying a running outlet first, as they would know exactly what you needed.
 The prices really do range from $25 to $80, but I can assure you that you will get what you pay for.
 And it’s completely worth every penny.
 As I always say, don’t put a price tag on your health.
 You are worth more than that.
 Besides, running is the cheapest sport around.

 Foam Roller Alternative: Gaiam Restore Total Body Massage Roller Review

+I hope you learned more about how runners and foam rollers go hand in hand.
 Have you incorporated foam rolling into your daily regimen?
 What are some suggestions that you would give a beginner (like me)?